getalp/Lightweight-Transformer-Models-For-HAR-on-Mobile-Devices/README.md

 ***09/02/2023***
 Initial commit: Code of HART/MobileHART is released.

+***10/12/2024***
+Update: HART now supports training on CPU and updated to work with TF 2.18

 ## 2. Installation
 ### 2.1 Dependencies

-This code was implemented with Python 3.7, Tensorflow 2.10.1 and CUDA 11.2.
+This code was developed with Python 3.7, Tensorflow 2.10.1 and CUDA 11.2.
 Please refer to [the official installation](https://www.tensorflow.org/install).
 If CUDA 11.2 has been properly installed :
 ```
 pip install tensorflow==2.10.1
 ```